Using WordPress as a web content management system for your practice

 One of the greatest advantages of managing your website with WordPress is that it keeps content and design separate.
 This means that you can publish web content in minutes with as much technical knowledge as it takes to write and send an email.
 This advantage alone can save you thousands in development costs every year (we’ve seen this happen, first hand with our clients after transitioning them from other website platforms to WordPress).

-As a businessperson, you may not know about designing a website, but you do know about your content.
+As a practice owner or manager, you may not know about designing a website, but you do know about your content.
 The ability to add, edit, and delete web content as easily as you’d type and send an email puts web publishing into the hands of everyone.
 Here are just a few of the things that you can do in WordPress as a content author or editor, without involving a website developer:

 How to manage your content in WordPress